KhansKodes/Strive-Foundation-Project/Strive_Backend/API_DOCUMENTATION.md

 ## Overview

 The Patient Registration API has been completely redesigned to support a 3-step registration process for patients and caregivers.
-This API allows users to register as either a patient or caregiver and complete their registration through three distinct steps.
+This API allows users to register as either a patient or caregiver and complete their registration through three distinct steps each step is requireded seperatly.

 #To run this project you need to did this first